stucksam/SwissGPC/README.md

 | **Total**                                                                                                                   | **1277.47** | **988.85**    |               |

 ## Data pipeline
 The data from YouTube is downloaded using [pytubefix](https://github.com/JuanBindez/pytubefix) while the SRF data was sourced via the official [SRF API](https://developer.srgssr.ch/api-catalog).
-Specifically for YT the code expects a playlist of videos instead of just a video link.
+Specifically for YT, the code expects a playlist of videos instead of just a video link.
 This is so that all episodes can be downloaded at once.
 SRF podcasts only require the podcast name without any additional information.
-The pipeline itself is built to download and transcribe the podcasts sequentially, i.e. one podcast after another.
-The code can be changed by you to do every step in batch und should not be too much effort to do so.
+The pipeline itself is built to download and transcribe the podcasts sequentially, i.e., one podcast after another.
+The code can be changed by you to do every step in batch and should not be too much effort to do so.
 Controlling the pipeline is done via the [config.yaml](config.yaml), in which you can set what podcast should be downloaded from which source and which pipeline steps should run.
-See Table below for more information about the parameters.
-We utilized hdf5 files in our setup and as such all data is put into hdf5 files on segmentation.
+See the table below for more information about the parameters.
+We utilized hdf5 files in our setup, and as such all data is put into hdf5 files on segmentation.
 This can be changed to your setup accordingly.

 | **Config parameter**      | **Description**                                                                   | **Example value for SRF** | **Example Value for YT**                                                 |
 |---------------------------|-----------------------------------------------------------------------------------|---------------------------|--------------------------------------------------------------------------|